inmatura/aws.inmatura.com/docs/jupyterhub-ami/getting-started.md

 ![KeyCloak login](/assets/img/jupyterhub-ami/keycloak-login.png)

-You will now be redirected to JupyterHub and you Jupyter session will start, you will now see the JupyterLab UI.
+You will now be redirected to JupyterHub and you Jupyter session will start, you will now see the Jupyter Lab UI.

 ![KeyCloak login](/assets/img/jupyterhub-ami/jlab.png)